-High coral cover is a highly desirable state for coral reefs both in providing essential ecological goods and services related to habitat complexity but also from a purely aesthetic perspective with clear socio-economic advantages.
+High coral cover is a highly desirable state for coral reefs, both in providing essential ecological goods and services related to habitat complexity, maintenance of biodiversity and long-term reef development, and from a purely aesthetic perspective, with clear socio-economic advantages.
 In terms of reef resilience, although low cover may be expected following severe disturbance events, high cover implies a degree of resistance to any chronic pressures influencing a reef.
-Of note, this resistance may have selected for high cover of a relatively few, particularly tolerant, species necessitating some consideration of community composition when assessing high coral cover.
+Of note, this resistance may have selected for high cover of a relatively few, particularly tolerant species, necessitating some consideration of community composition when assessing high coral cover.
 Finally, high cover equates to a large brood-stock: a necessary link to recruitment and an indication of the potential for recovery of communities in the local area.